gavinyork/zephyr3d/site/web/en/texture.md

 // Create 2D textures with a given pixel format and width and height and specify the sampler states const texture = device.createTexture2D('rgba8unorm', 256, 256, {
-  // If true, no mipmap will be generated, default is false
-  noMipmap: true,
   // Sampler states
   samplerOptions: {
     magFilter: 'nearest',